mramshaw/Golang/README.md

 to be reactivated when the blcoking event occurs).

 My personal opinion on recursion is that it should be avoided if possible - however it is less of an issue in Go compared to other languages.
-Stack Overflows are rare (if not imnpossible) in Go due to the design of the Go stack.
+Stack Overflows are rare (if not impossible) in Go due to the design of the Go stack.
 While an OS thread stack may be as much as 2 MB a typical Go routine stack starts at around 2 KB and can grow up to 1 GB (The Go Programming Language, Donovan & Kernighan, page 280).

-As far as I can tell, Go was designed for Concurrency).
+As far as I can tell, Go was designed for Concurrency.